MooersLab/latex-emacs/README.md

 He has also written a [book](https://github.com/pprevos/emacs-writing-studio) about how to utilize EWS.
 The book is available as an ebook, but you can compile the book via org-mode.
-Open the top-level org file `./Documents/book/00-emacs-writing-studio.org` that imports the individual chapters and other parts of the book.
+Open the top-level org file `./Documents/book/00-emacs-writing-studio.org` that imports the book's individual chapters and other parts.
 To make a PDF of the book, use the keybinding `C-c C-e l o` to export it PDF and open it.

 This book is groundbreaking in several regards.
 This is the first book about Emacs to discuss modern writing workflows utilizing packages like citar and denote.
-It is also the first Emacs book that I am aware of that is built around one `init.el` file.
+It is also the first Emacs book I am aware of built around an `init.el` file.
-Hopefully, this book inspires other authors of init.el files to write books about their `init.el` files.
+Hopefully, this book will inspire other authors to write books about their `init.el` files.

 The first 50 pages of this book provide an excellent introduction to Emacs for both coders and writers.
 The following 100 pages are more focused on the writing process in EWS.